vesas/Coursera_Capstone/capstone/goodcoffee_report.md

 Data from several sources is combined for this analysis.
 The main data sources are the helsinki region infoshare site (hri.fi), and Foursquare places API (https://developer.foursquare.com/docs/places-api/).

 ### Map data
-The map data about the postal areas can be fetched from here: https://hri.fi/data/fi/dataset//paakaupunkiseudun-postinumeroalueet
+The map data about the postal areas was fetched from the helsinki region infoshare site: https://hri.fi/data/fi/dataset//paakaupunkiseudun-postinumeroalueet

-The map data was in KML format and was converted to GeoJSON format using python package "kml2geojson".
+The map data was downloaded in KML format and was converted to GeoJSON format using python package "kml2geojson".
 There are 168 postal code areas in the region, as shown in the following map.

 ![Postal code areas](images/postal_code_areas.PNG)

 ### Population end economics data

-The main population data about the region can be fetched from the statistics institute of Finland: https://pxnet2.stat.fi/PXWeb/pxweb/fi/Postinumeroalueittainen_avoin_tieto/Postinumeroalueittainen_avoin_tieto__2020/paavo_pxt_12f1.px/
+The main population data about the region was fetched from the statistics institute of Finland: https://pxnet2.stat.fi/PXWeb/pxweb/fi/Postinumeroalueittainen_avoin_tieto/Postinumeroalueittainen_avoin_tieto__2020/paavo_pxt_12f1.px/

 The data looks like this, with one row for each postal code area, and many columns.
 Only small portion of the columns and rows are shown here.
 ![Economic data table](images/economic_data1.PNG)